Pellegrinisaurus Facts

 How big was Pellegrinisaurus?

-Pellegrinisaurus was approximately 18 metres long and stood about 4 metres tall at the hips.
-It weighed an estimated 25 tonnes, making it one of the larger dinosaurs of its time, though not quite as massive as some other titanosaurs like Argentinosaurus.
+Pellegrinisaurus was an enormous dinosaur, standing approximately 6 metres tall at the hip and measuring about 18 metres in total length from head to tail.
+It weighed an estimated 20 tonnes, making it one of the larger land animals of its time, though not the biggest among the titanosaurs.

 When did Pellegrinisaurus live?